Killing of Justine Damond: Changes in leadership and policies

 Less than a week after Damond's killing, Police Chief Janeé Harteau was ousted, after Mayor Betsy Hodges said that she and the city had lost confidence in Harteau's ability to lead.
 The police shootings were a contributing factor in Hodges losing her bid for re-election in 2017.

 Following the shooting, Minneapolis acting police chief Medaria Arradondo announced in July 2017 that police officers would be required to turn on body-worn cameras during all calls and traffic stops.
 Bob Kroll, the president of the Minneapolis police officers' union, objected to having cameras recording while officers are on the way to a call, saying that officers' discussion of tactics "while responding to a call should not be publicly disseminated".

-Comparison to other events
+Comparison to other incidents

-George Floyd's murder in Minneapolis on May 25, 2020, was compared to the killing of Damond and the successful criminal case against Noor.
+In 2020, George Floyd's murder by a police officer in Minneapolis was compared to the killing of Damond and the successful criminal case against Noor.
 Some felt that the local judicial system was inconsistent and that it did not hold white police officers who killed black men accountable for their actions.

 In June 2020, reflecting on the murder of Floyd and the killing of his daughter, John Ruszczyk said:

 We were satisfied that Justine's killer was found guilty, but we remained concerned that the police force, as an institution was deeply flawed.
 The fact that another person has died at the hands of the Minneapolis police using excessive force shows that they have not made adequate changes to their practices and training as we had been told they would after Justine's murder.

+In 2026, the circumstances of Damond's death was wrongly compared to the killing of Renée Good in Minneapolis by a United States immigration officer.

+Memorial

+A year after the shooting, family and friends of Damond dedicated a bench near Washburn Avenue along the Minnehaha Creek in Minneapolis as they continued to call for police reform and accountability.